motroy/LR-seq-data-db/notes/prompts.md

 >    * Standardize the instrument_platform column to simple 'Oxford Nanopore' and 'PacBio' values.
 >    * Ensure the first_public column is a valid date.
 >    * Handle any potential missing values.
->  * Save the cleaned DataFrame to public/dashboard_data.json using the orient='records' format."
+>  * Save the cleaned DataFrame to public/dashboard_data.json using the orient='records' format.
 >
 ## 3. Frontend Dashboard Development
 These prompts build the user-facing dashboard components.